-This is a real question a real student asked me this week while we were brainstorming an essay topic.
+“Should I tell them what they want to hear?”
+This is a real question a real student asked me this week while we were brainstorming essay topics.
 I could probably write an entire book on why this question makes me feel sad, but for today I will offer a quick, practical reframing.

 So, what is wrong with this question?